FinTrek/algo_trading_book/README.md

 caleb checked out chapter 4

-Daniel working on Chapter 14
+Daniel working on Chapter 13 and 14